 Unlike Christians, who had to wait more than 300 years to become a proper People of the Book, these new Muslims — the word means “submitters,” as in submitters to God — thus had theirs to hand from the beginning.
 The Christian Old and New Testaments are messy, ramshackle affairs created by committees, compilations of diverse texts which often contradict one another, which were first compiled in a language other than the one spoken by most of their principal actors — books in which passages of great beauty and wisdom sit side by side with, shall we say, less innately enduring sections.
 The Quran, by contrast, was a substantially complete document almost from the start, with a single strong authorial voice.
 In its native Arabic, the beauty of its poetry alone was awe-inspiring in a people already much given to poetic flights.
 This purely aesthetic appeal, many historians of religion have argued, was as important as any concrete message embedded in the Quran in furthering its spread.
 The new religion of Islam (“Submission”) would always remain almost inseparable from the language in which it was first expressed, a state of affairs quite foreign to the Christian experience.
 With its holy book already good to go, and being free of any tortured hair-splitting disputes over the exact nature of its savior (“God is only one God, he is far above having a son,” says the Quran), Islam took hold with bewildering speed among the Arabs.
 “Listen to my words and take them to heart!”
 Muhammad told his people.
 “Understand that every Muslim is a brother to every other Muslim, and that you are now one family.”
 And his people did take his words to heart.

 Still, Amr regarded Alexandria with considerable suspicion, not least for its long association with Christianity.
 So, just short of one millennium after Ptolemy I had made the city the capital of Egypt, Amr stripped it of that status.
-He broke ground on a new capital, a city that would first be known as Fustat but would eventually morph into a metropolis known as Cairo, at an auspicious spot 112 miles (180 kilometers) to the south of Alexandria: just where the Nile River split to become the Nile Delta, right next to the three-millennia-old Pyramids of Giza (monuments which would prove a handy source of building stones for the new city).
-Cairo has remained Egypt’s capital ever since.
+He broke ground on a new capital, a city that would first be known as Fustat but would eventually morph into a metropolis known as Cairo, at an auspicious spot 112 miles (180 kilometers) to the south of Alexandria: just where the Nile River splits to become the Nile Delta, right next to the three-millennia-old Pyramids of Giza (monuments which would prove a handy source of building stones for the new city).

 In the meanwhile, Amr’s suspicions of Alexandria were turning out to be justified.
-Forgetting in the face of this new threat their doctrinal disputes and even the martyrdom of so many of their flock at the hands of the church in Constantinople, some Coptic leaders sent urgent messages back to their erstwhile imperial capital, stating that Alexandria was lightly defended and providing details of the tiny Arab garrison’s disposition.
+Forgetting their old doctrinal disputes with Constantinople in the face of the diminution of their city and themselves at the hands of the Arabs, some Coptic leaders sent secret messages back to the imperial capital, stating that Alexandria was lightly defended and providing details of the tiny Arab garrison’s disposition.
 Late in AD 645, a small Byzantine army arrived in the harbor and took the city as easily as had been promised.
 Buoyed by this success into believing the Arab forces in the rest of Egypt would prove a similar pushover, it then marched southward in a rather heedless fashion, where it encountered a larger Arab army in the field under the command of Amr himself.
 By the following summer, it had been pushed back inside Alexandria’s walls.
 Amr wasn’t interested in diplomacy this time; he took the city by force without further ado.
 “Amr made a heavy assault, set the ballistae, and destroyed the walls of the city,” wrote the Arab historian Al-Baladhuri two centuries later.
 “He pressed the fight until he entered the city by assault.”
 Some Byzantine soldiers managed to escape by sea, but most were killed in the fighting.

 (A full listing of print and online sources used will follow the final article in this series.)